Wet Weather Driving Tips – Staying Safe in the Rain

 Be sure to turn on your dipped headlights – even in the daytime – as visibility is reduced in the rain.
 That said, don’t be tempted to switch on your rear fog lights as this can dazzle drivers behind you and make it more difficult for them to drive safely.

-And stop your windows misting up by putting your car’s heating on – though air con works to dehumidify too!
+To stop your windows misting up, put your car’s heating on – though air con works to dehumidify too!

 Look out for puddles